gizmore/php-preprocessor/README.md

 ### php-preprocessor: License

-I decided to release this mini idea and code under the [MIT license](./LICENSE).
+I decided to release this idea and code under the
+[MIT license](./LICENSE).